Dwork families and $\mathcal{D}$-modules: Inductive process

 where $j$ and $i$ now stand for the inclusions $(\gm-\{1\})\times\gm\hra\gm^2\leftarrow\{1\}\times\gm$ and $M_n$ tells us what we lose when doing induction over $\left(\gm-\{1\}\right)\times\gm$ instead of $\gm^2$.
 We will calculate its expression later on.
 What we are interested in is noting that $K_n$ depends on $K_{n-1}$ and $M_n$, for applying $\pi_{2,+}$ to the last triangle we obtain the one that is going to be useful for us:

-In the next proposition we will see that our method to make $M_n$ explicit depends only on $K_{n-2}$, and so the induction can be made correctly.
+In the next proposition we will see that our method to make $M_n$ explicit depends only on $K_{n-2}$, and thus the induction can be made correctly.
 Before going on, we will provide some useful lemmas:

 \begin{lema} Let $X=Y\times Z$ be the product of two smooth affine varieties such that $Z$ is of dimension one.
-Let $K$ be a complex of coherent $\DD_X$-modules.
+Let $K$ be a complex of coherent $\cD_X$-modules.
 Then for any integer $i$ we have the exact sequence